-From this perspective, \cite{Chiarawongse2012} introduced a portfolio optimization model with qualitative input, which combine a qualitative view of an investor into a return estimation of financial assets.
-Their model is derived from the vision of \cite{black:1991,black:1992} to fuse human view into quantitative data model.
-However, the view in the Black-Litterman model is also of a quantitative nature, deemed to be too demanding for human investors.
-In a simulation study, \cite{Chiarawongse2012} reported that a qualitative input in a form of stock ranking when fused in the expected return estimation can enhance the performance of a portfolio significantly, especially as dimension grows.
-However, they did not provide justification on why such an excellent performance can be observed.
-In this paper, we consider the same statistical inference model.
-Our objective is to provide justification on how such statistical model with qualitative input can perform well.
+From this perspective, \cite{Almgren2006} and \cite{Chiarawongse2012} independently introduced a portfolio optimization model with qualitative input, which combines a qualitative view of an investor into a return estimation of financial assets.
+Subseqently, \cite{Eranda2021} extended the model to incorporate uncertainty in the qualitative view.
+The models by \cite{Chiarawongse2012} and \cite{Eranda2021} are derived from the vision of \cite{black:1991,black:1992} to fuse human view into quantitative data model.
+However, the view in the Black-Litterman model is also of a quantitative nature, and is deemed to be too demanding for human investors.
+In a simulation study, \cite{Chiarawongse2012} reported that a qualitative input in the form of stock ranking when integrated with the expected return estimation can enhance the performance of a portfolio significantly.
+This is especially true as the number of stocks increases.
+However, they did not provide any justification as to why such improvement in performance can be observed.
+Our objective in this paper is to explain how such statistical model with qualitative input can perform so well.
 In the process, we also discuss the model properties and its limitation.
 We will see that dependence among variables compromises the performance of the model in an interesting way.

-To study the properties of the proposed inference model, one requires a computation method.
-In abstract terms, the inference model is an integration problem over a convex polytope in high dimension, which in general is intractable numerically \citep{Khachiy1989}.
+To investigate the properties of the proposed statistical model, one requires an estimation method.
+For this model, the estimation involves solving an integration problem over a convex polytope in high dimensions, which in general is intractable numerically \citep{Khachiy1989}.
 The solution method usually relies on a Markov chain Monte Carlo (MCMC) \citep{smith:1984, Kaufman1998, lovasz:2006:a, lovasz:2006:b, Kiatsupaibul2011} in which, by allowing a confidence level lower than one, the method can solve the problem in polynomial time.